 Keep in mind, it's up to you to provide your resume in the format requested or required by the employer.
 That may or may not allow room for something creative, depending on format, files type, etc. It's possible you could develop a creative-format resume to show and/or send employers, but you might also need a more traditional version for times and situations when that is what the employer needs or requires.

 Web designer depot.com showcasing design skills appropriate for designers.

-Orange Resume.com > creative resumes.
+The Whole Orange.com > creative resumes.

 Not for copying.
 Be original.

 Remember if you pay someone to do this for you, that says nothing about your creativity (just your wallet).

 And remember not all employers want to see/receive these.